volks73/groom/README.md

 Obtain the appropriate source and run the following commands from the root directory of the project in a terminal:

+    $ cargo build --release

+Or,

     $ pandoc -s -t man -o man/groom.1 man/groom.1.md

+When the `release` profile is used to build the binary, the manpage is automatically generated if pandoc is installed.

 ## Examples ##